The best, and arguably the worst, thing about the rapid growth of technology is options.

 You need to make sure your network is secure to keep your data safe.
 Layering security is the best approach.

-At the minimum, you'll need an active firewall with intrusion prevention, antivirus, and a web filter.
+At the minimum, you'll need an active firewall with intrusion prevention, endpoint detection and response (EDR), and a web filter.
 Plus, a reliable backup system.
 All this falls under your IT provider's responsibility when the server is in-house.

 Cloud-based Server Security